DanielRajChristeen/EDCS-RA/Firmware/README.md

 ### **1. Power Architecture and Stability Assumptions**

-The firmware assumes a segregated power architecture.
+The firmware assumes a segregated power responsibility model, even when a common external power source is used.

 A single ESP32 cannot safely drive multiple servo motors due to current spikes and voltage sag during actuation.
-Powering servos directly from the ESP32 leads to brownouts, resets, and unstable PWM behavior.
+Powering servos directly from ESP32 GPIO or onboard regulators leads to brownouts, resets, and unstable PWM behavior.

-To avoid this, the system uses:
+To avoid this, the system uses a single external power system consisting of an SMPS followed by a step-down buck converter, which supplies sufficient current for all servo motors and the ESP32 Dev Kit V1 board.

+Key assumptions:

-SMPS + step-down buck converter to power all servo motors
+* Servo motors are powered directly from the external SMPS + buck converter

-Independent power for the ESP32 logic
+* The ESP32 Dev Kit V1 is also powered from the same external supply (via 5V / VIN)

+* Servo current does not pass through the ESP32 board

-A shared ground reference between ESP32 and servo power supply
+* A shared ground reference exists between ESP32 and servo power

-The ESP32 provides control signals only and never supplies actuator power.
+The ESP32 provides control signals only and is never used as a power source for actuators.

+**Important:** The buck converter must be calibrated to 5V before connecting the ESP32 or servos.
+Failure to do so can result in immediate ESP32 damage due to over-voltage.
 The firmware assumes these electrical conditions are satisfied before execution begins.